-- 1. Base runners on third base can ONLY attempt to score on a bunted ball or batted ball or when forced home with the bases loaded and a HBP occurs.
-Balls thrown out of play do not warrant a runner scoring if it was not part of a batted ball play. - 2.
+- 2. Base runners on third base can ONLY attempt to score on a bunted or batted ball or when forced home with the bases loaded and a HBP occurs.
+Balls thrown out of play do not warrant a runner scoring if it was not part of a batted ball play. - 3.
 No walks will be granted.
 Once a player has four balls, the coach of the hitting team will pitch to his team.
-The batter will have one strike and three pitches.
+The batter will have one strike and is allowed three pitches.
+The batter is out if the batter swings and misses twice or after the third pitch if the ball is not fouled or put into play.
+A foul ball on the third pitch does not result in a strike out. - 4.
+In the event a batted ball touches any part of a coach pitcher's body (including a glove), the play shall immediately be called dead and the batter will remain at bat.
+No baserunners shall advance.
+The pitch on which the ball struck the coach pitcher shall not count against a batter's pitch count.